dbc2201/SectionIInheritance/src/inheritance/README.md

 be public or <default>.
 3. We can create a reference variable of an interface just like we can create a reference variable of a class.
+4. An interface (by default / implicitly) has abstract methods, but a class can have both abstract and non-abstract methods.
+But, since Java 8 (2014), we can create special methods in an interface that can have their bodies with the `static` and the `default` keywords.